AndrewCreevey/Project-BarrowsOverlay/README.md

 Previously he had a very bland picture with the 24 items on which he was updating every time he got an item.
 To update his overlay he had to; email his friend what item he obtained, his friend had to edit his photoshop file and email it back to Finn.

-I saw an opportunity where I could combine my programming knowledge and my creativity to try and make an interactive program that looked great and easy to use.
+I saw an opportunity where I could combine my programming knowledge and my creativity to try and make an interactive program that looked great and was easy to use.

 Finn was stoked when he saw what I created and has directed a few people, who want their own overlays, my way.
 This has led to more opportunities for me to hone my skills and create many other overlays.